hack-gpon/hack-gpon.github.io/_ont/ont-zte-f601.md

 sendcmd 132 omcidebug showmedata ID_MIB (eg. 131 for OLT type)
 ```

-Finally check the log `/var/log/OmciLogCache.log` to see the result that is like the following one:
+This command will print out the result like this one:

 ```sh
 ##################################